hdholm/ModemCheck/README.md

 produces really wonderfull ouput.
 So a quick cron job to ssh the resulting html output to a server from time to time and we can easily track the state of the cable modem over time.

+Sample results can be seen at <https://holmgrown.com/ModemData.html> which is produced by a cron job running ModemDisplay.py and then rsyncing the resulting html to the server.

 [CM1150V-Page]: https://raw.githubusercontent.com/hdholm/ModemCheck/main/CM1150V-Page.png "http://192.168.100.1/"
 [CM1150V-Status]: https://raw.githubusercontent.com/hdholm/ModemCheck/main/CM1150V-Status.png "http://192.168.100.1/"